Axicabtagene ciloleucel (By injection)

 Axicabtagene Ciloleucel (ax-i-KAB-ta-jeen sye-loe-LOO-sel)

-Treats B-cell lymphoma.
+Treats B-cell lymphoma and follicular lymphoma.

 YescartaThere may be other brand names for this medicine.